sonia-james/AIMLModule17/README.md

 Scale numerical features such as duration, campaign, pdays, etc., using techniques like Standard Scaling
 ### Splitting Data:
 Split the data into training and testing sets using train_test_split.
 Ensure stratified splitting so that the distribution of the target variable (y) is maintained across both sets.

+In this phase, we build different models to predict whether a client will subscribe to a term deposit.

+# 4. Model Selection
+### Compared the models :
+* Logistic Regression
+* K Nearest Neighbors
+* Decision Trees
+* Support Vector Classifier (SVC)

+### Model Training
+Trained the model  on the training data and tuned hyperparameters using  Grid Search to find the best-performing model.

+### Model Evaluation:
+Evaluated models using accuracy score on test and train data

+# 5. Evaluation
+### Comparison of Models:
+Best tuned values for models :
+* Logistic Regression -
+* K Nearest Neighbors -
+* Decision Trees -
+* Support Vector Classifier (SVC) -

+### Test accuracy:
+* Logistic Regression -
+* K Nearest Neighbors -
+* Decision Trees -
+* Support Vector Classifier (SVC) -

+### Observation :

+Support Vector Classifier was found to have the best performance

+### Key Insights / Business recommendations :
+* Positive Influencers:
+  Variables such as duration, cons.price.idx, euribor3m, contact_cellular, and poutcome_success have a positive relationship with the dependent variable, suggesting that these factors increase the likelihood of success.
+* Negative Influencers: Features like emp.var.rate, month_may, pdays, contact_telephone, and default_yes have a negative relationship with the dependent variable, implying that these factors are associated with a lower likelihood of success.
+* Employment variation rate increases, the probability of the positive outcome decreases
+* Increase in the consumer price index leads to an Increase subscription
+* The duration has a strong positive effect, meaning the longer the duration of contact, the more likely it is that the outcome will be positive
+* The number of employees is positively correlated with the outcome.
+* Months August,March increases the likelihood of positive outcome
+* The month May is negatively correlated with the outcome.
+* The number of days since the last contact (pdays) negatively influences the outcome
+* The default_yes feature, indicating whether the client has credit in default, negatively impacts the outcome.